devopness/devopness/docs/servers/delete-cloudprovider-server.md

 1. Find the `Servers` card
 1. Click the `View` in the `Servers` card, to see a list of existing `Servers`
 1. In the list of servers, find the server you want to delete and click `DETAILS`
-1. On the upper-right corner of the server details view, click `...`
+1. On the upper-right corner of the server details view, click `REMOVE`
-1. Use the drop-down menu to choose `DELETE`
-1. Follow the prompts then click `DELETE`
+1. Follow the prompts then click `REMOVE`
 1. Wait for the `server:remove` action to be completed
     > If this action fails, maybe your server status is different from "stopped", if this is the case follow the guide {% mentionPost "/docs/servers/stop-server" %}
 1. Follow the guide {% mentionPost "/docs/servers/get-server-status" %}